huaweicloud/terraform-provider-huaweicloud/docs/resources/vpc_eip.md

 The following arguments are supported:

-* `region` - (Optional, String, ForceNew) The region in which to create the eip resource.
+* `region` - (Optional, String, ForceNew) The region in which to create the EIP resource.
 If omitted, the provider-level region will be used.
-Changing this creates a new eip resource.
+Changing this creates a new resource.

 * `publicip` - (Required, List) The elastic IP address object.

 * `bandwidth` - (Required, List) The bandwidth object.

+* `name` - (Optional, String) Specifies the name of the elastic IP.
+The value can contain 1 to 64 characters, including letters, digits, underscores (_), hyphens (-), and periods (.).

 * `tags` - (Optional, Map) Specifies the key/value pairs to associate with the elastic IP.